eledot/Blitwizard/README.txt

  - drop the contents of a source tarball of a recent zlib release into src/imgloader/zlib

-Please note you should NOT drop the whole sub folder of a tarball into the directories, but just what the main folder *contains*.
+Please note you should NOT drop the whole main folder itself of a tarball into the directories, but just what the main folder *contains*.

 (2) Appropriate tools